-A 56-year-old member asked:
+A 48-year-old member asked:

-read about nupercainal which contains dibucaine. whats that?
+Read about nupercainal which contains dibucaine. whats that?

 1 doctor answer • 8 doctors weighed in

 Anesthesiology 18 years experience

 Local anesthetic: It's an amide local anesthetic like lidocaine.
 The main use by anesthesiologists in us nowadays is as a way to test for extreme sensitivity to succinylcholine.
 I believe it is used in uk more.
 Because of its effects on plasma cholinesterase, tell anesthesiologist about use or stop if planning surgery.